Special Educational Needs & Disabilities Local Offer

-What support is there for behaviour, including avoiding exclusions?
+What support is there for behaviour, avoiding exclusions?

 - Pastoral Referrals by class teachers, children, parents/carers

-- Intervention work - an appropriate programme of work to suit and support your child
+- Intervention work, appropriate programme of work to suit and support your child

-- A Social, Emotional & Mental Health Well Being Plan will be put in place, with input from the Pastoral & Welfare Manager - Mrs Davies, your child and parents/carers.
+- A Social, Emotional & Mental Health Well Being Plan put in place, working with the Pastoral & Welfare Manager, your child and parents and carers.

 What support is there for increasing attendance?